 If progress is sustained, when entering Level 4 National Scholars have two pathways they might follow.
 They may wish to continue as a Scholar and in addition join as an Associate on their specific weekends.
 This would mean a commitment of three visits to Wellington per term.
 Through this pathway they would be accepted into the Associates programme by the same means as the Scholars in Wellington.
 Alternatively, they may wish to forego their position as a Scholar, and focus on being an Associate.
 This is acceptable given the time and financial commitment, but does mean students need to apply and audition for the Associates programme through the normal process.

 Level 4 Scholars are automatically accepted into the Associates programme and will commence in Level 4 as a NZSD Junior Associate Classical Major.
+Students cannot be a contemporary major in the Associates Programme and a Scholar.

 For more information about the Scholars programme please email Head of Scholars Sue Nicholls or phone 04 381 9252 ext 261